Is becoming a clinical research coordinator right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a clinical research coordinator is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a clinical research coordinator or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Clinical Research Coordinator

 Clinical research coordinators may come from a variety of different backgrounds, such as nursing, pharmacy, medical technology, health record maintenance, statistics, or teaching.

 Most employers look for clinical research coordinators to have at least a four-year bachelor’s degree in a field such as microbiology, public health, or health science.
 An additional two-year master’s degree is generally required for managerial positions.